ROB AND VICKI CARTER

 TROY AND REBEKAH SAMMONS

 Together with their four children, the Sammons have moved from Nakuru, Kenya to serve under African Inland Mission in South Sudan.
 They are progressing well with learning the language and more about their community and its people daily.
 Troy is engaged in helping students with school and doing Bible studies; while continuing to make wider relationships in town.
 Bekah has been involved with women’s literacy and the women’s ministry on a church-wide scale, which is strengthening the women of the church to reach out with the town.
 They have learned that South Sudan is a mission field that really requires a team.
 They have reached their goal of engaging in a local church and have found a church which is vibrant, strong, and has initiative to send missionaries from their church into the surrounding areas.
 Their goal is to come alongside to help train and facilitate locals to go to their own people and share the Gospel.

 STEVE AND CYNTHIA-LOUISE DEMETRIUS AND FAMILY

-The Demetrius family live and serve in New Zealand.
-Steve’s chaplaincy role continues to impact students’ lives at the Elementary Schools, Taradale Intermediate School, and Taradale High School, and the Eastern Institute of Technology (EIT).
-Recently, they have blessed these students by starting a Chess Club at EIT; bringing in and training new youth group helpers; seeing students responding to the Gospel and building a relationship with Christ.
-As Steve continues, he hopes to expand the role of Chaplaincy and bring in more local people, so the work can eventually be handed over to them; and expanding discipleship and outreach.
-Cynthia-Louise’s WOW Bible Study continues among local women (modeled after Liz Fosdahl’s Women of the Word program).
+The Demetrius family live and serve in Hawke's Bay, New Zealand.
+Steve’s chaplaincy role continues to impact students’ lives at Bledisloe and Marewa Elementary Schools, Taradale Intermediate School, and Taradale High School, and the Eastern Institute of Technology (EIT).
+Recently, they have been blessed by watching the students grow in Chess Club at the schools, bringing in and training new youth group helpers, leading Bible Clubs, running Youth Camps, and seeing students responding to the Gospel and building a relationship with Christ.
+As Steve continues, to expand the role of chaplaincy, his hope it to bring in more local people to train and expand discipleship and outreach ministries.
+Cynthia-Louise continues to lead WOW - Women Of the Word Bible Study (modeled after Liz Fosdahl’s Women of the Word program).
+WOW has been growing among local women .